Write once, run everywhere

 Our webapps take advantage of high-end standardized technologies like WebGL or WebRTC, with the concern to always perfectly match modern mobile browsers requirements.

-This demo was initially designed to fit any web browser.
-It was the first virtual try-on system compatible with Safari when Apple released iOS11 on September 19, 2017.
-For the first time webapps were able to communicate with the camera through ‘getUsermedia’ in the iOS environment.
+This demo was initially designed to work in any web browser.
+It was the first virtual try-on system compatible with Safari when Apple released iOS11 on the 19th of September 2017.
+For the first time webapps were able to capture the video feed from the camera using MediaStream API in the iOS environment.

 A 100% GPU workflow highly optimized and designed for a large scalability.